mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

 ### Interacting with the vulnerabilities

-Once a fault is found, you can interact with it.
+Once a vulnerability is found, you can interact with it.
 Read more on how to [address the vulnerabilities](../index.md#addressing-vulnerabilities).

 ## Handling False Positives

 False positives can be handled in several ways:

 - Dismiss the vulnerability.
-TODO
-- Some checks have several methods of detecting when a fault is identified, called _Assertions_.
+- Some checks have several methods of detecting when a vulnerability is identified, called _Assertions_.
   Assertions can also be turned off and configured.
 For example, the DAST API scanner by default uses HTTP status codes to help identify when something is a real issue.
-If an API returns a 500 error during testing, this creates a fault.
+If an API returns a 500 error during testing, this creates a vulnerability.
 This isn't always desired, as some frameworks return 500 errors often.
 - Turn off the Check producing the false positive.
 This prevents the check from generating any vulnerabilities.
 Example checks are the SQL Injection Check, and JSON Hijacking Check.